2021 European floods: Belgium

 On 15 July, all residents of the city of Liège with a population of approximately 200,000 were urged to evacuate amidst fears that the Meuse river was on the verge of bursting its banks and that a dam bridge could collapse.
 No vehicles were allowed into the city centre of Liège; traffic was only allowed to leave as part of the evacuation.
 By 16 July, several smaller municipalities in Limburg Province were also given the order to evacuate.
-In addition, due to the heavy flooding and because tens of home fuel tanks had broken loose and started leaking into rivers.
-A number of municipalities in Liège and Namur provinces were left without potable tap water.
+In addition, due to the heavy flooding and because tens of home fuel tanks had broken loose and started leaking into rivers, a number of municipalities in Liège and Namur provinces were left without potable tap water.
 Around 41,000 households were left without electricity in Wallonia.
 Foundations of buildings near rivers became eroded and buildings collapsed.
 In the town of Pepinster on the banks of the river Vesder, at least 20 houses collapsed and 23 of the 31 casualties as of 18 July were found here.
 The town of Verviers was also badly affected and has more than 10,000 of its residents having to be moved because of homes having become uninhabitable.
-Widespread looting has also been a problem.
+Looting was also reported.

-Precipitation was most intense in the east of Belgium, with 271.5 mm of rain over 48 hours in the municipality of Jalhay, in the province of Liège -- an absolute record for Belgium, almost three times the average rainfall over one month in this location for July.
+Precipitation was most intense in the east of Belgium, with 271.5 mm of rain over 48 hours in the municipality of Jalhay, in the province of Liège—an absolute record for Belgium, almost three times the average rainfall over one month in this location for July.
 In the town of Spa, also in Liège, 217 mm of rain fell over 48 hours.

 An empty passenger train derailed at Grupont when the track bed was washed out by floodwater, with debris strewn across the track.
 The Charleroi–Namur–Liège line, and all railway lines in Belgium south east of that line, were closed.
 The overall damage to the rail network was estimated to take several weeks to repair.
 Early estimates also pointed to severe damage to the agricultural sector of the country, including long-term effects like soil erosion.
 During the flooding itself, farms and livestock had to be evacuated and many fields were damaged and crops destroyed by inundation.
 The Circuit de Spa-Francorchamps suffered damage to access roads and its digital safety infrastructure.
 The circuit was due to hold the 2021 Belgian Grand Prix on 29 August; damage was repaired sufficiently to allow the race to go ahead, although it was ultimately cut short after just one lap by further torrential rainfall and flooding at the circuit.

 Belgian Prime Minister Alexander De Croo declared 20 July a national day of mourning.

-In the evening of 24th July, southern and central parts of Belgium were hit again by severe flash floods as a result of intense but shorter thunderstorms.
+In the evening of 24 July, southern and central parts of Belgium were hit again by severe flash floods as a result of intense but shorter thunderstorms.
 Particularly the city of Dinant and its surroundings in the province of Namur were badly hit, where tens of floating cars resulted in a pile-up and in damage to railroads.